anotherjesse/millicache/README.md

 millicache
 ==========

-An in-memory, in-process, least resently used (LRU) cache with expiration for python.
+An in-memory, in-process, least recently used (LRU) cache with expiration for python.

 Use case: